 Steep Bouldery Traverse & the 1Y1

 The trail immediately begins a steep climb just beyond the campsite.
 The path ahead rises quickly 160′ over a quarter of a mile through a boulder field on a narrow section of the canyon.
 On the other side, the trail descends just as steeply through the boulder field back towards the river before finding the 1Y1 campsite shortly thereafter (3.25-miles on the day).
 The 1Y1 is tucked inside a wide turn in the river where the canyon widens.
 It looks like a very nice, remote, and quiet spot of the canyon to camp in.

 The path ahead returns briefly to the river’s edge before once again the river passes through a narrow section of the canyon and the trail climbs over an adjacent rocky ledge.
 I really enjoyed this section of the canyon and found it to be some of the most beautiful scenery.
 Unfortunately, on the other side of this turn in the river, the canyon begins to widen out.

 The next mile and a half of the trail traverses a wide, exposed bench above the river where sagebrush reigns.
 The river at times can’t even be seen and the canyon began to feel more like a desert in the summer heat.
 During this long traverse, we began to see white posts with orange flags indicating the park boundary.
 The trail weaves in and out of the park crossing into the Gallatin National Forest.

 Bear Creek Bridge

-At 6.25 miles on the day, we topped a rocky ridge and began a quick 150′ descent down to a bridge crossing over Bear Creek just above the confluence with the Colorado River.
+At 6.25 miles on the day, we topped a rocky ridge and began a quick 150′ descent down to a bridge crossing over Bear Creek just above the confluence with the Yellowstone River.
 We stopped here for a moment to rest in the shade of a small bush and enjoy the scenery before starting the long, hot ascent up the side of the canyon.

 Hiking the Yellowstone River Trail 313